-When you run a customer’s credit card or mobile payment method through your point-of-sale terminal to process a payment, it might seem like not much is happening while you wait, but in fact a complex process is taking place where a series of parties—including your payment processor, the card brand, and the customer’s bank—determine whether the customer has the available funds and if there is any risk of fraud.
+When you run a customer’s credit card or mobile payment method through your point-of-sale terminal to process a payment, it might seem like not much is happening while you wait, but in fact a complex process is taking place where a series of parties—including your payment processor, the credit card brand, and the customer’s bank—determine whether the customer has the available funds and if there is any risk of fraud.
 If everything looks good, the transaction gets approved and you move on to the next customer.
 But what about when the card isn’t approved for some reason?

 If a card is declined, your best option is to ask for another form of payment, whether it's a different credit card, a form of mobile pay, or cash.
 After all, there's probably a good reason the card was declined.
-What you don't want to do is get conned into completing the transaction with a forced-sale credit card transaction, or a “force authorization.”
+What you don't want to do is get conned into completing the transaction with a forced-sale credit card transaction, or a “force authorization code.”

-What is a force authorization?
+What is a force authorization code?

 When done properly, the process is perfectly safe.
 There is a loophole, though.

-Watch out for this scam.
+Watch out for this scam

-Due to the nature of force authorization, you can actually type any random number into your payment terminal as an authorization code and it will push the force authorization through.
+Due to the nature of force authorization, you can actually type any random number into your payment terminal as a force authorization code and it will push the force authorization through.
 Savvy con artists have figured this out and come up with a variety of clever ways to convince businesses to complete fraudulent force authorizations.

 The most common scam involves a customer walking in and attempting to make an expensive purchase.
 When their credit card is denied, they will pretend to be upset and call their bank on their mobile phone.
 They then hand you the phone and the person on the line, pretending to be from the bank, gives you a fake authorization code.